cloudmesh/classes/_sources/faq.txt

 Yes. if you want to make your life much more complicated.
-Jabref is best for us and we do require that you hand in all bibliographies while cleaning and transfering then to jabref.
-We will not accept any other bibliographiy tool such as:
+Jabref is best for us and we do require that you hand in all bibliographies while cleaning and transferring then to jabref.
+We will not accept any other bibliography tool such as:

 #. `http://endnote.com/ <http://endnote.com/>`_
 #. `http://libguides.utoledo.edu/c.php?g=284330&p=1895338 <http://libguides.utoledo.edu/c.php?g=284330&p=1895338>`_